-

 Cultural Norms

-When strolling and exploring the city, please make sure you wear the appropriate attire.
-Women should be covered from neck to ankle and in certain areas scarves are used to cover the face and head.
-Shorts and tank tops should not be worn outside of your accommodation by women.
-For men, loose clothing is recommended and shorts are prohibited.
+When strolling and exploring the city, please ensure you wear appropriate attire.
+Women must be covered from neck to toes, and in certain areas, scarves are used to cover the face and head.
+Shorts and tank tops should not be worn outside of private accommodation by women.
+For men, loose clothing is recommended, and shorts are prohibited.

-When visiting, please make sure you respect and abide by the laws and culture of the country.
+When visiting, please make sure to respect and abide by the laws and culture of the country.

 Read more